mikeluz/chrextrend-client/README.md

-# chrextrend-client
+# TRENDING
 Chrome browser extension that fetches top trending items and plays music!

-TO USE:
+# TO USE

-In Chrome, navigate to: chrome://extensions/
+1. In Chrome, navigate to: chrome://extensions/
-Check the Developer mode check box
+2. Check Developer mode check box
-Click Load unpacked extension
+3. Click Load unpacked extension
-Select the chrextrend-clien folder
+4. Select the chrextrend-client folder
+5. Click on the icon and POW!
+You're trending, baby.